spiffdev/help-pages/pages/04.Spiff-Concepts/06.Asset-Library/06.patchworks-assets/docs.md

 ![](https://help.spiff.com.au/user/pages/04.Spiff-Concepts/06.Asset-Library/06.patchworks-assets/Screen%20Shot%202020-10-05%20at%204.05.26%20pm.png)

+### Remember

+- Must be an SVG
+- The more detail the better

 ### How to Use

-- Simply place an SVG of the design into the patchworks section of the Spiff Hub assets repository and can either link one, or create an option with variants to offer a multiple of designs to choose from
+- Upload your SVG design to the Patchworks tab in Spiff Assets
-- Create a list of patchworks using the patchworks option type
+- Create a list of patchworks using the patchworks option type or add directly in worklfow
 - Create a workflow step using the patchworks step type
 - Create a region on the canvas where you want the patchworks to display
 - Save and link to a product